-- (i) Automatic Exclusions.
-The permittee may exclude the following activities from the requirements in Section 72.7.2(c) of this regulation: - (A) Agricultural Activities; (i.e., agricultural and silvicultural activities generating nonpoint source discharges, including runoff from orchards, cultivated crops, pastures, range lands, and forest lands, but not CAFOs.
-This exclusion does not extend to the construction of facilities or other activities generating stormwater runoff associated with industrial construction activity); - (B) Emergency and routine repair and maintenance operations for all underground utilities; - (C) Land Disturbances at residential or commercial subdivisions that already have adequate Post Construction BMPs installed and operating for the entire subdivision, approved in compliance with this regulation, and with adequate capacity to treat any additional discharges; - (D) Routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of a facility (maintenance operations performed by the permittee may still be covered under the Municipal Operations minimum control measure); - (E) Emergency operations related to flood, fire, or other force majeure that maintain the original line and grade, hydraulic capacity, or original purpose of the facility; - (F) Land disturbance to undeveloped land that will remain undeveloped following disturbance and will be reclaimed in accordance with subsection 72.7.2(b)(5)(ii)(B); - (G) Excluded Roadway Projects; - (H) Large Lot single family development using Runoff Reduction Practices, where the Permittee implements a set of requirements and/or standards for such practices with the intent of meeting WQCV requirements for typical sites and expected conditions, which may be used either in place of or in combination with the site-specific calculations and analysis otherwise required by 72.7.2(c)(6)(ii)(K) for runoff reduction practices BMPs; and - (I) Underground utility construction, provided that stormwater runoff and erosion from soil and material stockpiles are confined and will not enter the drainage system. - (ii) Authorized Exclusions.
-The permittee may exclude the following activities from the requirements in Section 72.7.2(c) of this regulation on a site-specific basis, upon submission by the owner of a written request for exemption to the permittee and following adequate review and determination by the permittee that a permit is not needed to insure adequate protection of water quality:
+- 3) Exclusions. - (i) Automatic Exclusions.
+The MS4 permittee may exclude the following activities from the requirements in section 72.7.2(c) of this regulation: - (A) Agricultural activities (i.e., agricultural and silvicultural activities generating nonpoint source discharges, including runoff from orchards, cultivated crops, pastures, range lands, and forest lands, but not Concentrated Animal Feeding Operations.
+This exclusion does not extend to the construction of facilities or other activities generating stormwater runoff associated with industrial construction activity). - (B) Emergency and routine repair and maintenance operations for all utilities for disturbances less than one acre and not part of a larger common plan of development or sale. - (C) Individual home construction. - (D) Land disturbances at residential or commercial subdivisions that already have adequate post-construction CMs installed and operating for the entire subdivision, approved in compliance with this regulation, and with adequate capacity to treat any additional discharges. - (E) Routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of a facility (maintenance operations performed by the MS4 permittee may still be covered under the Municipal Operations minimum control measure). - (F) Emergency operations related to flood, fire, or other force majeure that maintain the original line and grade, hydraulic capacity, or original purpose of the facility, provided the land disturbance is less than one acre and not part of a larger common plan of development or sale. - (G) Land disturbance to undeveloped land that will remain undeveloped following disturbance. - (H) Excluded roadway projects.
+Activities associated with the maintenance, repair, preservation, and associated minor modifications to roadways, and associated appurtenant features, that do not permanently expand the original footprint of the roadway and do not increase the impervious area. - (I) Large lot single family development means a land disturbance greater than one acre on a single-family residential lot, or agricultural zoned lands, with an area greater than or equal to 2.5 acres in size and having a total site impervious area that is equal to or less than 20 percent of the site.